-Click here to view the thematic webpage of Monkeypox
+Click here to view the thematic webpage of Mpox

 Causative agent

-Monkeypox is a zoonosis caused by monkeypox virus.
-The virus was first discovered in 1958 in monkeys kept for research, and hence the disease was named ‘monkeypox’.
+Mpox (also known as monkeypox) is a zoonosis caused by monkeypox virus.
+First discovered in 1958 in monkeys kept for research, hence the virus was named ‘monkeypox virus’.
+On 28 November 2022, WHO recommended “mpox” as a synonym of the disease in English.

 Clinical features

-Monkeypox is usually a self-limited disease with symptoms lasting from 14 to 21 days.
-The case fatality in previous monkeypox outbreaks has been between 1% and 10%.
+Mpox is usually a self-limited disease with symptoms lasting from 2 to 4 weeks but may last longer in someone with a weakened immune system.
+Children, pregnant women and people with weakened immune systems also have a higher risk of serious illness and death.
+The case fatality in previous outbreaks has been between 1% and 10%.

 Mode of transmission